F2/F2s-sourcemod-plugins/README.md

 ### LogsTF <a href="http://sourcemod.krus.dk/logstf.zip"><img src="https://img.shields.io/badge/-download-informational" /></a>
 - **Note:** Requires either [SteamWorks](http://users.alliedmods.net/~kyles/builds/SteamWorks/) ([mirror](https://github.com/hexa-core-eu/SteamWorks/releases)) or [cURL](https://code.google.com/archive/p/sourcemod-curl-extension/downloads) extension
-- Set cvar logstf_apikey to your Logs.tf API Key
 - Automatically uploads logs to logs.tf
+- Set cvar **logstf_apikey** to your Logs.tf API Key
 - You can see the logs in-game by typing `!logs` or `.ss`
 - Uploads logs after each round (the log will be updated on logs.tf after each round), so you can use `!logs`/`.ss` after each round
 - Fixes several bugs seen in other plugins (including the last round missing, and stats being wrong when you play two matches on the same map)

 ### Pause <a href="http://sourcemod.krus.dk/pause.zip"><img src="https://img.shields.io/badge/-download-informational" /></a>
+- Shows pause information in chat (see [screenshot](http://sourcemod.krus.dk/pause.jpg) and [screenshot](http://sourcemod.krus.dk/pause-time.jpg))
+- Use **repause** command to quickly unpause and pause (when someone is trying to rejoin during a pause)
+- Adds a 5 second countdown when unpausing
 - Allows everyone to chat as much as they want during the pause
-- Adds a 5 second countdown when unpausing
 - Unpause protection (if two people write pause at the same time, it doesn't accidentally unpause)
-- Shows pause information in chat (see [screenshot](http://sourcemod.krus.dk/pause.jpg) and [screenshot](http://sourcemod.krus.dk/pause-time.jpg))

 ### ClassWarning <a href="http://sourcemod.krus.dk/classwarning.zip"><img src="https://img.shields.io/badge/-download-informational" /></a>
 - In ETF2L, class limits are not enforced by the server.
 This plugin warns players in chat if they are breaking the class limit (see [screenshot](http://sourcemod.krus.dk/classwarning.jpg)).